 SCE will directly notify all customers in the affected circuit area at least 48 hours in advance of a potential PSPS implementation.
 An update will be sent at least 24 hours in advance of the time when the power may be shut off.

 WHAT SHOULD I DO IF MY HOME IS IN THE PSPS AREA?
-HOW CAN I PREPARE FOR A POWER OUTAGE?
+HOW SHOULD I PREPARE FOR A POWER OUTAGE?

 A PSPS event will last as long as the dangerous fire weather conditions exist, plus the amount of time it takes for SCE to check its power lines, which could take hours or days depending on the size of the area.

-- Lighting: Battery-operated or solar-powered flashlights and lanterns are safer than candles to provide lighting in and around your home.
+During a PSPS, battery-operated or solar-powered flashlights and lanterns are better and safer than candles to provide lighting in and around your home.

-- Cash: Always have emergency cash available for food or other necessities.
-ATMs may not be functioning and, while some stores can remain open without power, they may not be able to process credit card transactions.
+Always have cash available for food or other necessities.
+ATMs will probably not be functioning and, while some stores can remain open without power, they may not be able to process credit card transactions.

-- Refrigeration: A refrigerator will keep food cold for about four hours.
+Keep freezers & refrigerators closed.
+A refrigerator will keep food cold for about 4 hours.
 A full freezer will keep its temperature for about 48 hours.
-Place bags of ice in the refrigerator and freezer, or in an additional cooler.
-DO NOT OPEN refrigerator or freezer doors while the power is out.
+Buy a couple of bags of ice and keep them in the refrigerator and freezer or in an additional cooler.

-- Food: Throw away any food that was exposed to temperatures above 40°F for two hours or more, or anything that has an unusual odor, color, or texture.
+Throw away food that was exposed to temps above 40°F for 2 hour or more or that has an unusual odor, color or texture.

-- Medications: If the power is out for more than a day, discard any medication that requires refrigeration, unless the label says otherwise.
+If the power is out for more than a day, discard any medication that must be kept refrigerated, unless the label says otherwise.

-- Heating: Never use a gas or propane stove or oven to heat your home.
+Never use a gas stove top or oven to heat your home.